The Bedrock CZN has a vigorous outreach, education and engagement plan. Read more about it below.Find us on Instagram & Twitter!

-Woven throughout our program are efforts to enhance diversity, inclusion, and equity in geoscience, as described above, including the teacher training program, which will target underrepresented minorities in urban areas (Baltimore, Los Angeles, Denver) and first-generation (Southwest Virginia, South Carolina, rural Pennsylvania) and Native American (Wyoming) populations in rural areas; the high school summer camps, which will target underrepresented and underserved high school populations in urban and rural Appalachia; and support of a GeoPATHS student for the geophysical field team.
+Woven throughout our program are efforts to enhance diversity, inclusion, and equity in geoscience, including the teacher training program, which will target underrepresented minorities in urban areas (Baltimore, Los Angeles, Denver) first-generation (Southwest Virginia, South Carolina, rural Pennsylvania) and Native American (Wyoming) populations in rural areas; the high school summer camps, which will target underrepresented and underserved high school populations in urban and rural Appalachia; and support of a GeoPATHS student for the geophysical field team.